miniwinwm/BluePillDemo/BluePillDemo_I2C_MAX30102_Pulse_Oximeter/readme.txt

 connected is a LED which flashes with the detected heartbeat.

 These sensors are quite picky about your finger being placed correctly and without movement on the sensor.
-You might need to shift it around a bit before you get a reading.
+It also takes a few seconds for the signal analysis routine to pick up on the pulse in the incoming readings and adjust its gain to get useful data. rest your finger lightly on the sensor above the glowing LED and keep it still.
+You also might need to shift it around a bit before you get a reading.
 Once you have found a position where you are getting a strong clear pulse showing on the LED then you will normally get a reading.
 Readings are harder to get from your finger tips if you are bodily cold as the body shuts down blood flow to the extremities when you are cold.

 This code is a port of Arduino code for the same sensor chip found here...